 Notwithstanding these red flags, there is no evidence that either the FBI or the prosecutors ever questioned Monem about the inconsistent statements he provided to multiple news outlets or that it scrutinized Monem's account of the Nisur Square incident because it was so inconsistent with the accounts provided by other witnesses.
 To the contrary, as the defense team has stated, "Throughout the trial, the government demonstrated an uncritical willingness to embrace any testimony that supported its theory of the case, even when materials in the government's possession proved that testimony was false."

 The defense team filed a motion for new trial because Monem's perjured testimony undermines any confidence in the jury's guilty verdicts.
 After an unexplained delay of nearly seven months, the trial judge denied the motion the day before Veteran's Day 2015.
-As defense counsel stated in an article by Breitbart News addressing the judge's failure to grant a new trial, despite the DOJ's use of perjured testimony, "We are disappointed by the court's decision and look forward to pursuing these and other serious issues on appeal."
+As defense counsel stated in a news article addressing the judge's failure to grant a new trial, despite the DOJ's use of perjured testimony, "We are disappointed by the court's decision and look forward to pursuing these and other serious issues on appeal."

 On appeal, the esteemed non-profit, non-partisan National Association of Criminal Defense Lawyers filed an amicus brief in support of overturning the Raven 23 convictions.
 In this brief, the NACDL harshly criticized Judge Lamberth's decision to rubber stamp convictions obtained by perjury, stating his handling of the matter "cannot possibly be the proper way for a district court to respond" and leaves "the integrity of the criminal justice system . . . compromised."